Division of Mental Health and Disability Services (MHDS)

 The Department of Human Services (DHS) is involved with a number of initiatives intended to increase the number of people with disabilities competitively employed including:

 State Employment Leadership Network (SELN): SELN's mission is to bring states together to improve employment outcomes for individuals with disabilities.
 SELN consultants help Iowa recognize the systemic barriers to employment for persons with disabilities and ways to overcome them.

-Medicaid Infrastructure (MIG) Grant: The purpose of MIG is to assist states with making improvements to their Medicaid programs that support the competitive employment of people with disabilities.
-MIG currently funds a rate restructuring initiative in collaboration with SELN.
+Medicaid Infrastructure (MIG) Grant: This program ended in 2013.
+The purpose of MIG was to assist states with making improvements to their Medicaid programs that support the competitive employment of people with disabilities.

 Employment First ("E1st"): Iowa is one of three states awarded an Office of Disability Employment Policy (ODEP) grant to promote systems change around improving employment outcomes and one of 26 States with an APSE sponsored initiative emphasizing integrated employment., Iowa E1st includes individuals with disabilities, family members, service providers, state human services and vocational staff, business leaders, and others.
 Iowa's Employment First Leadership State Mentor Program (EFLSMP) brings together Iowa Vocational Rehabilitation Services (IVRS) with DHS, IowaWorks, the DD Council, the Iowa Association of Community Providers, and a family member, under the mentorship of the State of Washington.